More Information about Eyebrow Correction

 The shape and position of the eyebrows vary greatly depending on age, sex and ethnicity.
 The beauty ideals of the eyebrows are influenced by culture and current fashion trends.
 There are no ideal universal beauty features.
 Younger people under the age of 30 prefer low and slightly angled eyebrows, while older people prefer more curved eyebrows.
 A change in eyebrows should not only take into account personal characteristics, but should also harmoniously fit adjacent regions such as the forehead, eyelids, corner of the eye and temples.

-In a forehead lift, the tissue is tightened either in front of the hairline at the forehead or behind the hairline and excess tissue is removed.
+During a forehead lift, either in front of the hairline on the forehead or behind the hairline, the tissue is tightened and excess tissue is removed.
 The advantage of this technique is that: